 - 1. Amount due is outstanding room, board, standard fee, social dues, or fines for damaged property.
 Fines for which a "hold" will not be placed include fines for activities such as missing a meeting, clean-up, etc. - 2.
 The student has been advised that the College may withhold registration and/or transcripts for non-payment.
 It is strongly recommended that the following statement be added to all fraternity and sorority bills.
 "If any semester charges are unpaid by the end of the semester, the fraternity/sorority will ask the College to withhold transcripts in the case of seniors, or withhold registration for the next semester in the case of undergraduates." - 3.
-The treasurer must indicate to the Associate Director of Residence Life, Advisor to Fraternities & Sororities attempts at collection. - 4.
+The treasurer must indicate to the Associate Director of Student Involvement attempts at collection. - 4.
 Accounts will not be considered delinquent unless they represent charges due from a previous semester.

-The treasurer or president must contact the Associate Director of Residence Life, Advisor to Fraternities & Sororities and report the non-paying member.
-The treasurer or president must also provide the Associate Director of Residence Life, Advisor to Fraternities & Sororities with an itemized list of charges the member owes.
+The treasurer or president must contact the Associate Director of Student Involvement and report the non-paying member.
+The treasurer or president must also provide the Associate Director of Student Involvement with an itemized list of charges the member owes.
 In the case of underclass students, registration will be held for the following semester; graduating seniors will be unable to receive a transcript.
 The "hold" will be lifted when the Associate Director is advised by the treasurer or president that satisfactory financial arrangements have been made.